Doing our best since 2009

 Perhaps you’d like to join our newsletter?

-The Greenhouse by Auður Ava Ólafsdóttir (translated by Brian FitzGibbon)
+by Auður Ava Ólafsdóttir, tr by Brian FitzGibbon

 In The Greenhouse by Auður Ava Ólafsdóttir (translated by Brian FitzGibbon), a young Icelandic man loses his mother, uproots a bundle of rose plants from her greenhouse and travels to a far away monastery in another country, the site of a once-famous rose garden now fallen into almost complete disarray.
 At the monastery, Lobbi’s goal is to work and think, to sort out his anxieties about the body, about death, about his solitude and, eventually, his future.
 Mixed up alongside this journey and these meditations is a parallel narrative of his new and accidental fatherhood.